Racelogic: History

 With the US government's decision to turn off GPS selective availability in 2001, GPS signal accuracy went from 100 m to 3 m overnight.
 Using the effectiveness and flexibility now offered by GPS technology, and the opportunity for high speed, high accuracy GPS devices within the vehicle testing market, RACELOGIC launched its first Velocity Box (a.k.a.
 VBOX) in 2001.
 In 2008, it launched its first video data logger, a product that combined multi-camera video with GPS data logging and graphic overlay.

 In 2009, RACELOGIC launched LabSat.
 With the ability to record, replay, and simulate GNSS RF data, it was originally designed to calibrate VBOX units.
-However, it’s potential for use in wider applications prompted the commercial launch to manufacturers of GPS devices.
+However, its potential for use in wider applications prompted the commercial launch to manufacturers of GPS devices.
 Since its launch, LabSat has carved out a successful place in markets as diverse as mobile phone development, aerospace, defence, health and agriculture.

 Using the technology RACELOGIC developed in-house for indoor positioning, the company have broken into the film and gaming market in 2020.